 Patrick is Goodrich Chair, full professor, and head of UAB’s J. Frank Barefield Jr. Entrepreneurship Program.
 He has designed and led many entrepreneurship and technology initiatives, raised millions of dollars for university programs, donated to and invested in multiple ventures, trained thousands of students, and coached hundreds of successful entrepreneurs worldwide.
 A multi-award winning teacher and researcher, a range of major media outlets cite his work and he consults to firms and universities.

-Dr. Murphy is the Professor in Residence at Innovation Depot, the largest entrepreneurial co-working/incubation center in the southeastern USA, located in downtown Birmingham, AL. Prior to moving to Alabama, in 2017, he was selected as Future Founder’s inaugural “Entrepreneurship Professor of the Year” across all colleges and universities in the state of Illinois.
+Dr. Murphy is Scholar in Residence at Innovation Depot, the Southeastern USA’s largest entrepreneurial co-working/incubation center, located in downtown Birmingham, AL. In 2017, prior to moving to Alabama, he was named Future Founder’s inaugural “Entrepreneurship Professor of the Year” across all colleges and universities in the state of Illinois.
 In 2016, he was named to AmericanInno’s “50 on Fire” for his impact on Chicago’s entrepreneurial ecosystem.

-A former President of the Board of Directors of the Chicago Cultural Alliance, Professor Murphy worked and lived in Beijing, China and he speaks Mandarin Chinese.
-He has professional experience consulting to business ventures and training entrepreneurs in Southeast Asia, the Kingdom of Bahrain, and Saudi Arabia.
-He is a member of the Board of Directors of Morningside College, his undergraduate alma mater.
-A veteran of the US Navy, he is also a thoroughbred racehorse owner and is active in racing and aftercare and racehorse retirement.
+A former President of the Board of Directors of the Chicago Cultural Alliance, Professor Murphy lived in Beijing, China in the 1990s and speaks Mandarin Chinese.
+A veteran of the US Navy, he is also a thoroughbred racehorse owner and is active in racing, aftercare, and racehorse retirement.